ChinoUkaegbu/IntrotoIM/February9/README.md

 * Then came the fun (and tedious :weary:) part: creating the ball and programming it to signal when it's perimeter had touched the walls of the maze
 </p>
-&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp I first had to create the ball and set the default colour
+&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp I first had to create the ball and set the default colour.
+I wanted the ball to be controlled by the mouse so I used mouseX and mouseY as input.
 </p>

 ![Default_Ball_Colour](images/Screenshot%20(184).png)